russellsamora/svelte-crossword/README.md

 <Crossword {data} />
 ```

-## Custom Style
+## Themes and Custom Styles

+You can choose a preset theme by passing the prop:
+`<Crossword theme="classic" />`

+Available themes:

+- `classic`
+- `amelia`
+- `russell`

-You can set your own global CSS variables to override the defaults.
+You can set your own global CSS variables to override theme defaults or roll-your-own.

 ```
 --puzzle-border-color: #1a1a1a;